HandBrake/HandBrake-docs/source/en/latest/workflow/preview-settings.markdown

 <!-- /.system-mac -->

-When your `Preview` is ready, it will play automatically.
-During playback, the Preview controls are updated to let you pause, rewind, and replay.
-You can also choose which audio tracks is playing and adjust its volume.
+When your `Preview` is ready, the controls are updated to let you play, pause, and rewind your video.
+You can also adjust the audio volume, and in some cases, choose which audio track plays.

 <!-- .system-mac -->